laiudm/ZAP/README.md

 Experimental.

 ##Features
 - Compatible with the ARMv4 architecture.
+Can execute *all* 32-bit ARM instructions specified by the ARMv4T architecture.
 - Supports a custom 16-bit instruction set (*Thumb* like).
 - 8-stage pipeline design : Fetch1, Fetch2, Decode, Issue, Shift, Execute, Memory, Writeback
 - Branch prediction is supported.